iot-lnu/iotlab-pilotcase-petwell/animal-tracking-overview.md

 ---

-## Kor

-Det finns två huvudsakliga system för att övervaka kornas hälsa och beteende:
+## Automatiserad foder- och hälsövervakning för mjölkkor

 ### Afimilk (Israel)
 - IsraelAgri.
 Afimilk sensors can gather data on the amount of milk that each cow produces.